Football clubs

 1907 - 1910

-A club named Alexandra was formed in 1907 and competed for the Hillier Cup for three seasons; home games were played at the East Hill.
+Another incarnation of Alexandra was formed in 1907 and competed for the Hillier Cup for three seasons, with home games played at East Hill.

 All Saints